 Q: What are the activities that happen each year that you enjoy the most?

 A: The Christmas party is always a highlight, especially when the New York team came to London.
-The marketing events we put on are also fun, as is attending industry conferences.
+The marketing events we put on are fun, as is attending industry conferences.
 You see the formal and informal side of our clients.

 Q: How do you think marketing is changing in the financial services sector?